swisspost/gateleen/gateleen-queue/README_queue.md

 ```

 ### Configuration
-The Queue Circuit Breaker can be configured to match the individual needs.
+The QCB can be configured to match the individual needs.
 To setup the configuration path, configure the [QueueCircuitBreakerConfigurationResourceManager](src/main/java/org/swisspush/gateleen/queue/queuing/circuitbreaker/configuration/QueueCircuitBreakerConfigurationResourceManager.java) with the desired path.

 ```java
 new QueueCircuitBreakerConfigurationResourceManager(vertx, storage, SERVER_ROOT + "/admin/v1/circuitbreaker");